ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Benchmark Setup Details

 \item \textbf{{\sc\bf MMLU} (\textit{General knowledge})}: The MMLU~\citep{hendrycks2021measuringmassivemultitasklanguage} dataset covers 57 subjects, including areas such as mathematics, history, law, and medicine.
 It contains two subsets: the MMLU 5-shots dataset contains 14,042 multi-choice questions to evaluate general knowledge and problem-solving tasks; the MMLU-Pro~\citep{wang2024mmlu-pro} dataset contains 12,082 multi-choice questions to stress-test reasoning, disambiguation, and factual accuracy. \end{itemize}

-For short-form questions we consider two set of metrics, where F1-score is more lenient for incorrect answers (hallucinations), but factuality strongly prefers missing answers to hallucinations.
+For short-form questions we consider factuality score as defined in Section~\ref{subsec:benchmarks} rather than F1 score, where F1-score is more lenient for incorrect answers (hallucinations), but factuality strongly prefers missing answers to hallucinations.
 For example, consider a model that answers 10\% questions correctly (correct\% = 10\%) and the rest of the questions incorrectly (incorrect\% = 90\%); the F1-score is 10\% (not punishing hallucinations much) while the factuality is -80\%.
 Now consider another models that answers 10\% questions correctly and admits "I an unsure about the answer" for the rest of the questions; the F1-score is 18.2\%, only slightly higher than 10\%, but the factuality is 10\%, significantly higher than -80\%.

 For long-form responses we use the automatic evaluation metric, {\em VeriScore}~\cite{song2024veriscoreevaluatingfactualityverifiable}, for measuring the factuality.
 Following FActScore~\citep{min2023factscorefinegrainedatomicevaluation} and SAFE~\citep{Wei24:longfact}, VeriScore extracts more sensible and verifiable claims from each sentence and uses Google search snippet instead of Wikipedia as the source of knowledge.
 This approach allows VeriScore to be applied to more diverse topics and requires fewer but more meaningful claims to be checked.
 We report the F1 score from VeriScore, which represents the harmonic mean of precision and recall.
 In line with \cite{song2024veriscoreevaluatingfactualityverifiable}, we set the minimum number of facts required for perfect recall based on the median number of extracted claims per dataset, using their fine-tuned models for claim extraction and verification.